 Even though he continually rebuffed them, they refused to stop trying to help their son, Andy.
 They had called me in a state of panic after finding him slumped over the toilet, a hypodermic needle still in his arm.
-Today Andy and I are on our way to Narconon.

-Andy was using heroin and Oxycontin and his parents had no idea what else.
+Andy is using heroin and Oxycontin and his parents had no idea what else.
 Whenever he needed food or clothing, he would rage into his parent’s home, grab what he needed and then curse his parents or to bellow his numerous complaints, keeping his parents on pins and needles.
 He supplemented his verbal abuses via text every chance he got.

 At one point Andy’s parents became totally fed up with Andy’s seemingly endless condition, so much so that they almost closed the file on the possibility of an intervention.
-But, the faint light of hope still flickered in their hearts and, together, we made some headway.
+But, the faint light of hope still flickered in their hearts and, together, we made headway.

 What Andy was doing with all the hostility directed toward his mother and father was nothing new; actively-using addicts and alcoholics consciously but more often subconsciously, attempt to destroy interventions by creating feelings of hopelessness in those around them, especially in those closest to them.
 It is a simple yet powerful mechanism, not difficult to observe, and Andy was no exception.
 At any mention of treatment, he would blast back,